 So what are the next steps?

 We’ve heard incredible speakers talk about Customer Success and we’re excited that everything that we’ve been working on for the past year is all starting to come together.
-We know that This is Productivity‘s approach to “customer centric humanness” is the way forward.
+We know that WNDYR‘s approach to “customer centric humanness” is the way forward.

 So what now?

 Now we keep on doing what we’re doing:

 - Offering value to our customers by engaging with them in a transparent, responsive and empowering way

 - Keeping up the momentum we have built with the great minds in our team that innovative solutions to optimising processes and workloads every day